2023 ASM Award & Prize Recipients

 Recognizes distinguished accomplishments in interdisciplinary research and mentoring in microbiology.
 This award honors D.C.
 White, who was known for his interdisciplinary scientific approach and for being a dedicated and inspiring mentor.

-Recognizes a microbiologist from an underrepresented group who is both an accomplished researcher and an exceptional speaker.
+Recognizes a microbiologist from a historically underrepresented group who is both an accomplished scientist and has a proven record of delivering engaging and outstanding lectures.

 ASM's premier award for sustained contributions to the microbial sciences.